Offered by the UC Davis Department of Nutrition, in collaboration with UC Davis Continuing and Professional Education

 - Principles of Adult Education

-Each student will carry out a research or evaluation project during their second year in the program.
-Working closely with their guidance committee, the student will choose the project before completion of the first year in the program.
-While the focus of projects will vary from student to student, these projects are intended to allow students to use the knowledge and skills gained during the program in a manner that may best serve them in their professional positions.
-For example, students who work in government agencies may choose to develop and evaluate pilot interventions, or students with the appropriate background in economics may conduct cost-effective or cost-benefit analyses of workplace program activities.
+Each student will carry out a research, clinical or evaluation project during their second year in the program.
+Working closely with a guidance committee, the student will choose the scope of the project before completion of the first year in the program.
+While the focus of projects and practicum experiences will vary from student to student, these projects are intended to allow students to use the knowledge and skills gained during the program in a manner that may best serve them in their professional positions.
+For example, students who work in government agencies may choose to develop and evaluate pilot interventions, or students seeking to become lactation consultants may complete and report a case series focused on a specific health concern.

 |Fall: Nutrition During Pregnancy||6|